 - See "What is the most important information I should know about SOLIQUA 100/33?" - Severe allergic reactions.
 Severe allergic reactions can happen with SOLIQUA 100/33.
 Stop taking SOLIQUA 100/33 and get medical help right away if you have any symptoms of a severe allergic reaction.
-See "Who should not use SOLIQUA 100/33?"

-Low blood sugar (hypoglycemia).
+See "Who should not use SOLIOUA 100/33?" - Low blood sugar (hypoglycemia).
 Your risk for getting low blood sugar is higher if you take another medicine that can cause low blood sugar.

 Signs and symptoms of low blood sugar include:

-drowsiness

-hunger

-confusion

-sweating
+headache drowsiness weakness hunger fast heartbeat confusion dizziness sweating